Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/03_methods_evaluation.md

 **NEDC TAES (Time-Aligned Event Scoring)** computes partial credit based on temporal overlap between predictions and ground truth.
 If a 60-second reference seizure has 45 seconds correctly detected, TAES awards 0.75 true positive credit.
 This methodology emphasizes temporal precision, making it the strictest evaluation standard.

 **NEDC OVERLAP** implements Temple's binary any-overlap scoring within the NEDC v6.0.0 framework.
 Any temporal overlap between prediction and reference, regardless of duration, counts as a full true positive.
-This represents the clinical standard for TUSZ evaluation, matching the dataset's annotation philosophy.
+This represents the commonly reported mode for TUSZ evaluation, matching the dataset's annotation philosophy.

 **Native OVERLAP** is our Python implementation of binary any-overlap scoring, developed for computational efficiency and validation.
 We verified perfect parity with NEDC OVERLAP, achieving identical results to four decimal places across all metrics.